Play Backgammon Game Online

 At the beginning of the game, both players throw a die to see who goes first.
 The one who rolls higher starts the game.

 The first player rolls the dice and checks the result to see how many spaces they can move with the checkers.
-The pieces are then moved either clockwise, or counter-clockwise, depending on which side of the board that player is on.
+The pieces are then moved either clockwise, or counter-clockwise, depending on who is the player.

 Movement is determined by what is rolled on the dice.
 The main restriction is that the player can only move a checker to a space that their pieces occupy, has only a single opponent’s checker, or has no checkers on it.
 The player is free to decide how exactly to make their moves, as each die roll represents a single movement action available to the player’s pieces.
 It is possible to sum the dice results and use them on a single checker, however, it still counts as two movement actions.